DominikM198/ProbRoadClass-DeepLearning/README.md

 ```python
 BUFFERSIZE_LABELS = 10
 ```
-- Set the buffer size in pixels for overpainting the Siegfried map sheets with the predicted road geometries.
+- Set the buffer size in pixels to overpaint the Siegfried map sheets with the predicted road geometries.
 ```python
 BUFFERSIZE_BACKGROUND_OVERPAINTING = 17
 ```